ocque41/microgen/frontend/refer/current-task.md

 ui/ux desing of the entire application
 - currently focused on home page
--- more focused on the hero section
+-- more focused on the navbar